officelifehq/officelife/docs/introduction.md

 #### Log a time off

 Employees can log a time off in the future, or in the past.
 They can only choose between a half and a full day.
 When they log a time off, they have to choose between a holiday, a sick day or a PTO day.
+There can only be two half days for any given day.
+Also, of course, it’s not possible to log a time off on a day the company indicated that it was a holiday for the entire company.

 Note that an employee with the HR or admin privileges can also log a time off for any employee in the system.